 Insurance Company Bad Faith?

-If your insurance company treats you unfairly or fails to perform the duties owed to an insured, it may considered to have acted in "bad faith".
+If your insurance company treats you unfairly or fails to perform the duties owed to an insured as a business practice, it may considered to have acted in "bad faith".
 The policyholder may be able to bring a bad faith claim against the insurance company.
 Bad faith claims usually involve allegations that the insurer acted in a way that was dishonest, unethical or fraudulent in some way.
-Sometimes it can be based on the insurer's failure to respond to a claim filed or undervaluing the property at issue.
+Sometimes it can be based on the insurer's failure to timely respond to a claim.

 Florida No-Fault Insurance